1. The bun has been around since the 1920s…

 The cinnamon bun is a staple diet of the Swedish ‘fika’ tradition.
 If you’ve lived in Sweden for more than five minutes you are hereby given permission to skip this bit of the article – we bet you are well aware of this social institution.

-While the French have their wine and the British their tea, in Sweden people stop what they're doing to have a 'fika' at least once a day, often twice.
-Pronounced fee-ka, this almost sacred tradition designates a moment to savour a cup of coffee and eat something sweet (usually a cinnamon bun), and it is factored into everyone's daily schedules whether they are at home, at work or running errands.
+While the French have their wine and the British their tea, in Sweden people stop what they’re doing to have a ‘fika’ at least once a day, often twice.
+This almost sacred tradition designates a moment to savour a cup of coffee and eat something sweet (very often a cinnamon bun), and it is factored into most people’s daily schedules whether they are at home, at work or running errands.

 Thanks to a separate obsession with exercise, most Swedes avoid piling on the kilos at the same time.

 READ ALSO: Seven reasons to love autumn in Sweden